 Try out the patterns I used, they're simple and easy to trace.
 Print out the patterns and cut them out of the paper,

-Place the cutout paper patterns on the thermocol sheet and trace around the edges with a pen or pencil,
+Place the cutout paper patterns on the styrofoam and trace around the edges with a pen or pencil,

-Now, use an anti cutter to cut the patterns out of the thermocol sheet.
+Now, use an anti cutter to cut the patterns out of the styrofoam.

-Be careful, thermocol sheets aren't as smooth as rubber and they break into small pieces very easily.
+Be careful, styrofoam aren't as smooth as rubber and they break into small pieces very easily.

-Cut the cardboard into small pieces but make sure that the cut out thermocol patterns fit on the cardboard pieces.
+Cut the cardboard into small pieces but make sure that the cut out styrofoam patterns fit on the cardboard pieces.

-Glue the thermocol patterns on the cardboard pieces (individually).
+Glue the styrofoam patterns on the cardboard pieces (individually).